Business Management with Marketing BSc (Hons) – 2024 entry

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

-At Surrey Business School, our close links with national and international businesses of all sizes and across all sectors are reflected in the companies for which our students have worked on their placements, including:
+At Surrey Business School, our close links with national and international businesses of all sizes and across all sectors mean our students have been placed in companies including:

 - The Body Shop International plc